practicehealth/assignemnt/README.md

 - Ideally you should use mongodb or any no-sql database for storing user credentials
 - It is recommended to use mongoose ODM to handle mongodb queries for its schema validation.
 - `Models`: Ideally you should have two models,
-    * `User`: User model for storing user credentials including username, email, passwords, (phone number if you want to )
+    * `User`: User model for storing user credentials including username, email, passwords, (phone number if you want to ) and demographics (dob and gender)
     * `Timeline`: The timeline should have two keys
         - userID: id of the user who owns this document
        - Data: the actual timeline data, (you’ll get this from the given json file)